Unleashed – PAWsitive Stories from Salt Lake County Animal Services

 His adoption price is set at $45 and will be adopted to the

-first qualified adopter to come in on/or after the 28th.
+first qualified adopter to come in on or after the 3rd.

-The adopter must reside in an area zoned for livestock.
+Adopter must be in an area zoned for livestock.